Huawei: Huawei Browser

 In 2020 Huawei launched browser, which was released in over 170 countries.
 Huawei Browser is made explicitly for HMS (Huawei Mobile Services) ecosystem.
 The browser is a fork of Chromium project.

 Automobile

-Huawei has secured collaboration with a few automakers including Seres, Chery, BAIC Motor, Changan Automobile, GAC Group and JAC Group.
+Huawei has secured collaboration with a few automakers including Seres Group, Chery, BAIC Group, China Changan Automobile, GAC Group and JAC Group.

-AITO
+By December 2025, Huawei's advanced driver-assist system expanded to mass-market vehicles in China.

-The Aito brand (问界 Wenjie) is Huawei's premium EV brand in cooperation with Seres.
-In December 2021, the AITO M5 was unveiled as the first vehicle to be developed in cooperation with Huawei.
-The model was developed mainly by Seres and is essentially a restyled Seres SF5 crossover.
-The model was sold under a new brand called AITO, which stands for "Adding Intelligence to Auto" and uses Huawei DriveONE and HarmonyOS, while the Seres SF5 used Huawei DriveONE and HiCar.
+Harmony Intelligent Mobility Alliance